 The Latest in iOS features Powered by Unreal Technology:

 The definitive visual experience in mobile gaming, complete with all-new iCloud support and HDMI output.

-Play Infinity Blade on iPhone 3Gs, iPhone 4, iPhone 4s, iPhone 5, iPhone 5s, iPhone 6, iPhone 6+, iPad, iPad 2, new iPad, iPad Air, iPad Air 2, iPad Mini, iPad Mini 2, iPad Mini 3, iPod Touch 3 (16 GB and above), iPod Touch 4, or iPod Touch 5 for a single low price.
+Play across all supported devices - iPhone 4, iPhone 4s, iPhone 5, iPhone 5s, iPhone 5c, iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPad 2, New iPad 3, New iPad 4, iPad Air, iPad Air 2, iPad Pro, iPad Mini, iPad Mini 2, iPad Mini 3, iPad Mini 4, iPod Touch 5, or iPod Touch 6 - for a single low price.

-- It is highly recommended that you upgrade your device to the latest iOS version.
+- IMPORTANT: It is highly recommended that you upgrade your device to the latest iOS version.

 - The ClashMob social networking feature is free and optional, and will require you to log-in via your Facebook account.

-What's New in Version 1.3.3*Bonus Content - includes ClashMob, Vault of Tears, and Sky Cages expansion packs!
+What's New in Version 1.3.4*Bonus Content - includes ClashMob, Vault of Tears, and Sky Cages expansion packs!

-- Supports full iPhone 6 resolution, iPad Air 2, and iPad Mini 3 - and it looks amazing!
+- Supports iPhone 7, iPad Pro, iPad Mini 4, and iPod Touch 6 at full resolution - and it looks amazing!

 - Additional updates & bug fixes